datarefuge/workflow/bagging.md

 # BAGGING

-- **Check out a URL for baggin**
+- **Check out a URL for bagging from the spreadsheet**
 - Data comes from S3 Bucket
 - Spot check to ensure
 - Take folder and create metadata folder for Json template.
-- Label the json file and the folder where the json folder where it is located with the uuid.
+- Label the json file and the folder where the json folder where it is located with the entry's UUID (see column ).
-- The json should
+- The json should use the following format:

 ```
 {